Director, MU Honors College

 Dr. Elizabeth Thyrum

-Dr. Thyrum, the new Director of MU’s Honors College as of August 28, 2017, looks forward to advising and working with students in the Honors College.
+Dr. Thyrum, the Director of MU’s Honors College as of August 28, 2017, advises and works with students in the Honors College as well as advocates for the program.
 Dr. Thyrum is an Associate Professor of Psychology at Millersville University, where she has taught since 1994.
 She is an MU alumna (1986) and a graduate of MU’s original Honors Program.
 Dr. Thyrum received her M.S. in Behavioral Neuroscience and Ph.D. in Clinical Psychology from Rutgers University.
 Prior to returning to MU as a faculty member, Dr. Thyrum completed a clinical psychology internship through Brown University’s Medical School as well as a PostDoctoral Fellowship/Research Associate position in the Division of Medical Psychology at Duke University Medical Center.
 She currently is a licensed psychologist in Pennsylvania.
-During her 23 years at MU, Dr. Thyrum has taught a variety of undergraduate and graduate courses in psychology, including Psychology of Drug Addiction, Health Psychology, Directed Projects and a graduate course in Biopsychology.
+During her 24 years at MU, Dr. Thyrum has taught a variety of undergraduate and graduate courses in psychology, including Psychology of Drug Addiction, Health Psychology, Directed Projects and a graduate course in Biopsychology.
 She has supervised numerous departmental and University Honors College senior theses along with Master’s theses.
-During the past decade, she has worked to further develop community partnerships with non-profit organizations, in educational settings, and with other physical and mental health-related agencies as a way to broaden opportunities for students completing service learning projects and for students enrolled in Directed Projects (a field experience course for psychology majors).
+During the past decade, she has worked to further develop community partnerships with non-profit organizations, educational settings, and other physical and mental health-related agencies as a way to broaden opportunities for students completing service learning projects and for students enrolled in Directed Projects (a field experience course for psychology majors).
 Dr. Thyrum’s research interests, publications and conference presentations have been related to issues concerning substance abuse, stress and coping, cognitive functioning and physical illness (HIV, hypertension), and quality of life as related to chronic illness.
 Dr. Thyrum looks forward to continuing to broaden connections between students in the University Honors College both on campus and in the greater community.

 Dr. Elizabeth Thyrum, PhD